 Images of nature, particularly when rendered in black and white, offer powerful opportunities for momentary escape.
 These scenes are akin to visual poetry – open to interpretation by each viewer, revealing new information with each examination.

 Moon had previously published another series called – pictures of creepy-yet-elegant meat-eating plants.
-She is working on a new trees series, this time captured in starlight, called Diamond Nights.
+She is working on a new trees series, this time captured in starlight, called Diamond Nights – a couple of photos are above.
 You can follow her on Facebook, and check out her work on her website.